3. Config

 The fields specified

-are, in their default state, focused on math mode begin and end statements, but there is no requirement for this to be the case; Listing 128 shows the
+in specialBeginEnd are, in their default state, focused on math mode begin and end statements, but there is no requirement for this to be the case; Listing 130 shows the default settings of specialBeginEnd.

-A demonstration of the before-and-after results are shown in Listing 129 and Listing 130.
+A demonstration of the before-and-after results are shown in Listing 131 and Listing 132; explicitly, running the command

 The function $f$ has formula